How-To Guides | Ozonator Installation - Spa Ozone

 Jet Water Line Connection Method

-A simple way to hook up the line is to use an ozone injector.
-This is a Venturi placed into a jet water line, typically 3/4" I.D. tubing.
-The water flow provides suction, which draws ozone into the spa.
+The simplest way to hook up the ozone line is to use an ozone venturi injector.
+Placed into a jet water line (typically ¾" I.D. tubing), the water flow provides suction, which draws ozone into the spa.

-This method is very effective for ozone dispersion.
+This method is very effective for dissolving ozone.
 Select a jet as near the bottom of the spa as possible, for maximum water contact.
 Make sure to observe the flow orientation, as noted on the injector.
 The ozone line should be double-looped above the water line (called a Hartford loop).
-Installation of the supplied air check valve is critical help prevent water intrusion into the ozonator.
+Correct installation of the supplied air check valve is critical to prevent water intrusion into the ozonator.

 Dissolving Ozone More Effectively

-You can achieve optimum ozone effectiveness by adding our Ozone Turbo Mixer.
-This increases the amount of ozone dissolved in the water by up to 45%.
-It compensates for low gas/water contact time in short tubing runs from the Injector to the ozone wall jet.
+Achieve optimum ozone effectiveness by adding our Ozone Turbo Mixer, which increases the amount of ozone dissolved in the water by up to 33%.
+It also compensates for low gas/water contact time in short tubing runs from the Injector to the ozone wall jet.

 Electrical Connection